The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 - Meet all deadlines for filing an appeal.

 - Keep detailed records.
-You can use the tracking sheet on page 25 to help with this.
+You can use the tracking sheet in the Appendix to help with this.

 - Ask for help from your health care providers.